rhanb/nativescript-bottombar/README.md

     public items: Array<any> = [
         {
             title: "Calendar", // Your title
-            icon: "ic_collaborator", // Your path to icon (App_Ressources > drawables, should be 24dp)
+            icon: "ic_collaborator", // Correspond to the name of your icon file (App_Ressources > drawables, should be 24dp)
             color: "#4CAF50" // Hexa color of the BottomBar when item active },
         {